CanadaSOSED/portal/wp-content/plugins/woo-order-export-lite/readme.txt

 * customer details (both shipping and billing)
 * product attributes
 * coupon details
-* CSV, XLS, XML and JSON formats
+* XLS, CSV, TSV, XML and JSON formats

 = Use this plugin to export orders for =